khabib97/book-downloader/README.md

 5. bs4

 package installation command :
-$ pip install <package-name>
+$ pip install package-name

 # To Run
 $ python book-downloader.py

 Note :
-All bookes will be downloaded into : <Current Dir>/Books ... folder
+All bookes will be downloaded into (Current Directory) : /Books ... folder